pimutils/todoman/docs/source/contributing.rst

 straightforward following usual Python package guidelines.
 We recommend that you git-clone tags, and build from source, since these tags are GPG signed.

-Dependencies are listed in ``setup.py``.
-Please also try to include the extras dependencies as optional dependencies (or what maps best for your distribution).
+Dependencies are listed in ``pyproject.toml``.
+Please also try to include the extras dependencies as optional dependencies (or whatever equivalent is best for your distribution).

-You'll need to run ``python setup.py build`` to generate the ``todoman/version.py`` file which is necessary at runtime.
+You'll need to run ``python -m build`` to generate the ``todoman/version.py`` file which is necessary at runtime.

 We recommend that you include the :doc:`man` in distribution packages.
 You can build this by running::